riedyw/PoshFunctions/Docs/ConvertTo-DateTime.md

 ### -FileTime
 Converts a large integer filetime \[int64\] into a datetime string.
-There is a special value that returns a value of "Never".
+There is a special value that returns a value of 'Never'.

 Filetimes are expressed in Ticks.
 Ticks can range from 0 - 2650467743999999999.